Paracletus cimiciformis

 Paracletus cimiciformis is a species of aphid with a complex life cycle.
 Its primary host plant is Pistacia and its secondary host is a grass, where it is present on the roots.
 Here it is associated with an ant and part of its life cycle is spent in the ant's nest.

 Hosts

 The primary host for this species is the terebinth or turpentine tree (Pistacia terebinthus).
-Its secondary hosts include the grasses and cereals bent, wild oat, cock's-foot, fescue, wall barley, barley, rice, meadow-grass, Polypogon viridis, tall fescue, Stipa capensis and wheat.
+Its secondary hosts include the grasses and cereals bent, wild oat, cock's-foot, fescue, wall barley, barley, rice, meadow-grass, Polypogon viridis, tall fescue, Stipellula capensis, and wheat.

 Distribution

 Paracletus cimiciformis is native to much of Europe and has been recorded in North Africa and Asia.

 Life cycle

 The life cycle of P. cimiciformis is complex.
 For most of the year, wingless females are produced parthenogenetically, but in the late summer on their secondary hosts (grass), winged males and females are produced which fly to their primary host, the terebinth tree.
 Here they mate and overwintering eggs are laid.
 In the spring these hatch and the wingless females that develop create swollen galls on the leaves; they live in these galls and reproduce asexually.
 In late summer some winged females develop which fly off and colonise the roots of grasses.
 Some of these aphids are carried into their nests by ants, where they overwinter, emerging in the spring to recolonise the roots of their secondary hosts, the whole cycle taking two years.